Kitsune2468/startup/notes.md

 ## CSS

+Looking through the simon-css is very interesting.
+I've always wondered how html & css worked together, so it's cool to learn about it and mess around with it.

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.

 Bootstrap seems a bit like magic.
 It styles things nicely, but is very opinionated.
 You either do, or you do not.
 There doesn't seem to be much in between.